desy-ml/cheetah/README.md

 ![Overview Plot](images/misalignment.png)

 where the optional keyword argument `particles` is the incoming particles from which the reference particles are created.
-JOSS will use its own incoming particles, if you do not pass any.
+Cheetah will use its own incoming particles, if you do not pass any.